LAST ON LINE: 21 Jun 2021

-Retired Federal Law Enforcement Officer with over 29 years of service.
-I am also the wife of a retired US Army soldier and the mother of a soldier who was injured in Iraq from an IED.
+I am a retired Federal Law Enforcement Officer with over 29 years of service.
+I am also the wife of a retired US Army soldier.
 SUPPORT THE TROOPS!!!!
 Please Honor all our military without complaining on memorials!

-My memorials are lopsided as I manage a deceased cousin's contributions to Findagrave.
+My memorials are lopsided as I manage two deceased cousins' contributions to Findagrave and the gracious transfers of two relatives and friends.

-If Findagrave doesn't approve of comments in our profiles, they DO access our profiles and delete comments and some of our flowers in our scrapbooks.
+If Findagrave does not approve of comments in our profiles, they DO access our profiles and delete comments and some of our flowers in our scrapbooks.

 DEATH CERTIFICATES are welcomed on my memorials as they are in the public domain and, although at times there are errors, they can provide a wealth of information.
 Although some, but not all, death certificates are available for free on FamilySearch.org, I add them so individual's who cannot afford ancestry.com have access to their relative(s) documents.
 It's my way of paying forward.
 And now Findagrave is owned by ancestry.com.